lsmsmx/MikuMikuSwitchPlugin/README.md

 -------------------------------------------------------------------------------------------------------------------------

 # Config
-- It allows you to customize graphics, gameplay, adjust and enjoy best way possible!
+- It allows you to customize graphics, gameplay, adjust and enjoy best way possible.
+So remember to check the config to understand what's going on there